What does information security mean according to ISO 27001?

 The role of the ISO 27001 audit

-The ISO27001 audit is the touchstone of your ISMS.
-An independent auditor checks that you meet the requirements of the standard.
-That can sound exciting, but an audit mainly informs.
-You gain insight into what is going well and which parts need attention.
-An information security audit is not a trap; it is a practical instrument to further strengthen your security and make it demonstrable for customers or regulators.
+The ISO 27001 audit is the touchstone of your ISMS.
+An independent auditor checks whether you meet the requirements of the standard.
+That may sound daunting, but an audit is primarily informative.
+It gives you insight into what is going well and which areas need attention.
+An information security audit is not a trap; it is a practical tool to further strengthen your security and demonstrate it to customers or regulators.

 You don't have to do a complete organizational turnaround before you start.
 Start with policies, conduct a risk analysis and ensure basic awareness among your employees.
 Document who is responsible for what and build your ISMS step-by-step.
 If you want to move toward ISO27001 certification, professional information security advice is often very useful: it helps you avoid common pitfalls and prepare efficiently for audits.